rest-feeds/rest-feeds/README.md

 The client continues polling this link until new items are received.

-## Why

-Independent information systems, such as microservices or [Self-contained Systems](https://scs-architecture.org/), communicate with other systems to publish data or events.

-Often this integration is made with technologies, like:

-- Synchronous API calls (REST-APIs, SOAP Web Services, BAPI, ...)
-- Message Brokers (Kafka, JMS, MQ, SQS, ...)
-- Database Integration

-All these integration strategies lead to tight coupling with technical and organizational dependencies and all its problems.
-Think of ownership, availability, resilience, changeability, and firewalls.

-REST feeds are an alternative for data publishing between systems.
-They use the existing HTTP infrastructure and communication patterns.

 ## REST Feeds

-REST feeds provide access to resources in a chronological sequence of changes.
+REST feeds provide access to resources in a chronological sequence of changes using plain HTTP(S).
-Feed items are immutable.
-New items are always appended.
-Clients poll the feed endpoint for new items.

 A REST feed complies to these principles:

 * HTTP(S) as transfer protocol
-* Polling-based, client-initiated GET requests only
+* Clients poll the feed endpoint for new items
-* Paged collections with link to the next page
+* Paged results with links to further items
 * Content-Negotiation, with `application/json` as default
+* Feed items are immutable.
+* Items are always appended.

 REST feeds enable asynchronously decoupled systems without shared infrastructure.

-REST feeds can be used for _data feeds_ and _event feeds_.
+REST feeds can be used for data replication (_data feeds_) and event streaming (_event feeds_).

 ### Data Feeds